Lucretia A. Berg, Chair

 Final Comprehensive Examination

-The final comprehensive examination for the Master of Occupational Therapy (MOT) Degree includes a research seminar and oral defense of the master’s capstone project presented to the department and graduate committee.
-Immediately following the oral defense of the capstone project, the student is given an oral examination administered by the student’s graduate committee which is composed of two–three departmental faculty members and a graduate faculty member from outside the department.
+In the last term, the student must pass the final comprehensive examination for the Master of Occupational Therapy (MOT) Degree which includes a presentation and oral defense of the master’s capstone project presented to the department and graduate committee.
+Additionally, the student is given an oral examination administered by the student’s graduate committee which is composed of two–three departmental faculty members and a graduate faculty member from outside the department.
 The focus of the examination is the student’s capstone project and general questions related to the profession of occupational therapy and its practice.
 Successful completion of the comprehensive examination is required before enrollment in OCTH 695S.

 National Certification Examination